KLDistance/hlsl_v4_compiler/README.md

 <br><br>
 ## Usage
 The command line tool requires some parameters to trace the source and generate target .cso files.<br>
-If you want to compile single .vs or .ps, execute it as<br>
+If you want to compile single or multipule .vs or .ps, execute it as<br>
-> hlslc.exe xxxx.vs
+> hlslc.exe xxxx.vs oooo.ps
 <br>
 This command will generate "xxxx.cso" in current directory.<br>
 There are other types of input parameters, with the following format.<br><br>